shadichy/Documentation/docs/installation/manual/the-basics.md

 In this mode, your BlissOS can be updated using internal updater (OTA-ready) or from .iso image.

+!!!info "Did you know ?"
+	You can setup proper AB-mode into an empty partition using our [bootable installer](/installation/auto/bootable-installer) !
+When choosing Bootloaders, just pick [None](/installation/auto/bootable-installer/#select-bootloader).

 First, copy the files from BlissOS .iso to where you want to put BlissOS in, rename `ramdisk-recovery.img` to `recovery.img`.

 Then, unpack the `system.efs` (or `system.sfs`) by using `mount` to get the `system.img`.